Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

 # How to write test for RLC

 In order to release it, we need to add some tests for it to make sure we are delivering high quality packages.
-But before we add the test, we need to enable the option `generateTest: true` to generate the necessary change in `package.json` and `tsconfig.json` so that test framework can work.
-Once the generation finished, you will see a `sampleTest.spec.ts` file in your `{PROJECT_ROOT}/test/public` folder, which has an empty test and you could add/update test cases against your own services.
+After generation you will see a `sampleTest.spec.ts` file in your `{PROJECT_ROOT}/test/public` folder, which has an empty test and you could add/update test cases against your own services.

 See the [Javascript Codegen Quick Start for Test](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/Quickstart-on-how-to-write-tests.md) for information on how to write and run tests for the Javascript SDK.